pikashoes/project-euler/README.md

 #Project Euler and Personal Projects

+I began Project Euler as a way to exercise my problem solving skills in a way that was exciting and interesting.
+When I first began teaching myself Python, I used Project Euler problems to help me learn.
+I unfortunately do have all of my solutions available as Python files.

+***I have currently solved 10/600 problems.***

 PROJECT EULER
 * Project Euler is a website found here: https://projecteuler.net/
 * From the website: